What is a Value Reporting Form?

 1. The starting inventory values are reported accurately.

-On-time delivery of a completely filled value reporting form, accompanied by the premium due, is meant to ensure progressive coverage.
+On-time delivery of a completely filled value reporting form, accompanied by the premium due, will ensure progressive coverage.
 The reporting form policy ascribes two rate options – monthly and annual.

 In the case of falsely reported values, the insurer may not pay for any loss or damage exceeding the level of inventory values that were last reported before the loss.
 In some circumstances, the exaggerated or inflated claims for covered risks may attract sanctions from the insurer.